tgc-bot/FourAcesContracts/Membership.md

 or termination of Membership – even if the Member does not exceed the three-time grace period.

-<span class="underline">All penalties are given by the Ministry of
+<span class="underline">Any punishments are given through the sole
-Games, in the form of an M.O.A. citation</span>
+authority by the Ministry of Games, and MAY be issued in the form of M.O.A.
+Citations – which would not require approval by the M.O.A.</span>

 # XVII: Layout of Terms